bixb922/viper-examples/README.md

     print(f"{y=} int(y)={y=:08x}, expected 0xffffffff")
 ```

-## The viper `ptr32`, `ptr16` and `ptr8` data types
+## The viper ptr32, ptr16 and ptr8 data types
-These data types are pointers to memory, similar to a C language `int *pointer;`.
+These data types are pointers to memory, similar to a C language `long *p;` or `unsigned char *p`.
 This is rather unusual for Python, where no pointers exist and memory access is well hidden within objects that protect that access.

 If x is for example a ptr32, x[0] is the four bytes at the address the pointer is pointing to, x[1] the next four bytes, etc.